The New Ranges Library

 return view::for_each(view::ints(1, z),[=](int x){ return view::for_each(view::ints(x, z),[=](int y){ return yield_if(x*x + y*y == z*z, std::make_tuple(x, y, z)); }); }); });

-The view algorithms such as view::for_each of the ranges library are common in that they are a lightweight wrapper for the underlying range.
+The view algorithms, such as view::for_each of the ranges library, are standard in that they are lightweight wrappers for the underlying range.
 They will only evaluate its arguments on request and can not change them.
-With action such as (action::remove_if) the ranges library has a bunch of additional algorithms that can change their arguments and create new ranges.
-In contrary to the view algorithms the action algorithms are not lazy.
+With actions such as (action::remove_if), the ranges library has a bunch of additional algorithms that can change their arguments and create new ranges.
+Contrary to the view algorithms, the action algorithms are not lazy.
 They are eager.

 What's next?